code16/website/source/_posts/pre-introducing-jocko-a-static-website-deployment-solution-for-laravel-projects.md

 - `calebporzio/sushi` handles the magic of Eloquent models linked to collections,
 - and of course `code16/sharp` is leveraged for all the CMS part.

+There’s more to show, with custom commands which allow to create functional tasks from the CMS (for instance a CSV export, or a batch update) and even API search to implement a search engine on the (static) website.

 If you feel that Jocko could be a good fit for one of your projects, and if you want to test the product, you can [subscribe to the newsletter here](https://jocko.code16.fr) to be notified when we launch the beta (very soon hopefully).

 As always, feel free to [catch me on Twitter](https://twitter.com/dvlpp) for any comment or question on this.